Righter (app)

-Righter is a dating app targeted at American conservatives.
+Righter was a dating app targeted at American conservatives.
 It was founded by former banker Christy Edwards Lawton, in order to create a dating app for conservatives who felt rejected by apps like Tinder and Bumble.
 It is amongst a new wave of apps that notes discrimination against conservatives, including Donald Daters and Conservatives Only.

 Values

 Christy Edwards Lawton founded Righter in order to fill a void for conservative dating apps.
 With this, there were many conservative values that she saw as being a priority for the new app.

-Lawton has claimed that conservatives "have better sex than liberals", claiming "more meaningful sex" and "better orgasms".
-The app has been accused of being against the transgender community, by only allowing two gender identities on the app.
-Additionally, the app was built for heterosexual couples, and has also been accused of being homophobic.
-The founder has said that women must "close their legs", and "be feminine" rather than feminist.